Aiven-Open/klaw-docs/docs/docs/HowTo/teams/switch-teams.md

     Klaw portal.
 3. Select a different team from the list of available teams in the dropdown.
-4. The base team of the user\'s profile will be updated automatically to reflect the selected team.
+4. The base team of the user's profile will be updated automatically to reflect the selected team.

 When you switch between teams, you can access various dashboards,